DHBW-Mailflow/mailserver/README.md

 # mailserver

 This server is supposed to handle TCP connections to receive emails from clients.
+A connection will be possible via IMAP as well as SMTP.
 The vision is a fully functional mailserver to manage your emails.